immersive-web/webxr-test-api/explainer.md

   XRTargetRayMode targetRayMode;
   // was the primary action pressed when this was connected? bool selectionStarted = false;
-  FakeXRRigidTransformInit pointerOrigin;
+  // {} defaults to an identity transform FakeXRRigidTransformInit pointerOrigin;
-  FakeXRRigidTransformInit gripOrigin;
+  // {} means that there is no gripSpace FakeXRRigidTransformInit gripOrigin;
 };